 There are several monuments in the Exclusion Zone worth visiting.
-There is the Third Angel / Wormwood (not shown in the Gallery) sits just in front of a long path where each side is lined by names of the villages impacted by the disaster; on one side the village name was written on a white background, and on the other it was written on a black background with a red line across it representing the evacuation.
-The village names were not only in the Ukraine, but also covering those that were impacted just to the north in Belarus.
-The other key monument was the one designed in concrete to the First Responders and sits in front of the fire house in Chernobyl.
+There is the Third Angel / Wormwood (not shown in the Gallery) sits just in front of a long path where each side is lined by names of the villages impacted by the disaster; on one side the village name was written on a white background, and on the other, it was written on a black background with a red line across it representing the evacuation.
+The village names were not only in Ukraine, but also covering those that were impacted just to the north in Belarus.
+The other key monument was the one designed in concrete to the First Responders and sits in front of the firehouse in Chernobyl.
 It was created in concrete as a nod to the substance used to help cover contaminated materials.
 And the sign marking the entrance to Chernobyl was unique; the atom – denoting nuclear power – at the top had been altered to show an unstable atom after the disaster.

 Within the Chernobyl Exclusion Zone there was a secret “object” and a small town (often referred to as “Chernobyl-2”) built around it.
 We had the opportunity to view the “object”, which was an extremely large over the horizon radar built by the Soviets.
-And were able to explore the nearby buildings – a former computer farm, and training facility.
+And we were able to explore the nearby buildings – a former computer farm, and training facility.
 Beyond those there was a set of six large apartment blocks that we could enter, and both a Fire station and hospital to explore.
 This base was evacuated before the city of Pripyat, and there had been hopes and expectations that after cleansing with boric acid that they would be able to return.

 Day 2 – Pripyat

 - Passed Checkpoints for 10km and Pripyat